Divjee/CurrencyExchangeRates/README.md

 Using command prompt to navigate to the cloned repository.

-We have to create a docker network network.
+First have to create a docker network.

       docker network create my_network